Gfuen/AWSSecurityCert/awssecuritystudy.md

 - Attached to a VPC -  ALL ENIs in that VPC
 - ..
 Subnet -  ALL ENIs in that Subnet
 - ..
 ENIs directly
-- Flow Logs are NOT realtime (exam question)
+- Flow Logs are NOT realtime
 - Log Destinations ...
 S3 or CloudWatch Logs
 - ... or Athena for querying in S3 ...
 - Flow logs capture metadata from the capture point down